josegonzalez/josediazgonzalez.com/_posts/2020-06-29-generating-an-offline-pypi-cache.markdown

 ---
-  title:       "Generating an offline PyPI cache"
+category: opschops
+comments: true
 date: 2020-06-29 03:04
 description: ""
-  category:    opschops
+disable_advertisement: false
+layout: post
+published: true
+sharing: true
 tags:
 - deployment
-  comments:    true
-  sharing:     true
-  published:   true
-  layout:      post
-  disable_advertisement: false
+title: Generating an offline PyPI cache
 ---

 When deploying Python applications to airgapped environments, it becomes necessary to ship application dependencies either with the app or provide a PyPI-like repository.
 I typically do this by using `pip2pi` within a docker container.